kennyddeng/SYSC3010A-L1W-G11-Project/WeeklyUpdates/Week5/Christopher_Nguyen_week5.md

 2. **Give rough breakdown of hours spent on 1-3 of the following:***
    (meetings, information gathering, design, research, brainstorming, evaluating options, prototyping options, writing/documenting, refactoring, testing, software implementation, hardware implementation)
    1. Writing/Documenting: Wrote and finished draft proposal.
-3 hr.
+3 hr
    3. Meetings: Group meeting discussion, make plans.
 1 hr
 3. ***What did you accomplish this week?*** _(Be specific)_
   - Made diagrams for draft proposal and used feedback to improve document.